About Our Programming

 FFJ’s “me too.” in Philanthropy group was founded in 2018, to host an ongoing conversation in philanthropy and mobilize resources to projects and organizations working with an abolition frame to end sexual and gender-based violence.
 The group’s goals are to create a learning space, take action individually and collectively, increase resources to folks doing this work, and to do heart work together: regardless of how folks enter this conversation, to bridge our politics, our personal experience, and a commitment to ending sexual violence.
 The group is facilitated by Lorraine Ramirez, Executive Director of Funders for Justice.

-Police Unions Strategy Group
+Eroding the Power of Police Unions Strategy Group

-FFJ’s Police Unions Strategy Group was founded in 2019, to educate funders and mobilize resources to grassroots organizations leading accountability campaigns against police unions and associations.
+FFJ’s Eroding the Power of Police Unions Strategy Group was founded in 2019, to educate funders and mobilize resources to grassroots organizations leading accountability campaigns against police unions and associations.
 The group works in partnership with NFG’s Funders for a Just Economy to deepen the knowledge of economic justice funders, and to inform their partnerships with labor and inform their grant-making.
 The group is grounded in ongoing political education and strategy guidance of three FFJ Movement Advisors.
 This strategy group is jointly led by Sandy Chiang, The California Endowment, and Jeree Thomas, Communities Transforming Policing Fund at Borealis Philanthropy.
 The group is facilitated by Lorraine Ramirez, Executive Director of Funders for Justice.

 The FFJ Fellowship provides leadership development, concrete strategies for moving money, and a mechanism for holding each other accountable for moving resources directly to the field.
 This fellowship serves as an organizing school for grantmakers.
 It builds on FFJ’s leadership development and money-mobilization purpose, leveraging success thus far and creating a space for a set of members to go even further.